-AMC1 NCC.IDE.H.125(a)(9) Operations under IFR - flight and navigational instruments and associated equipment
+AMC1 SPO.IDE.H.125(a)(9) Operations under IFR - flight and navigational instruments and associated equipment

-OUTSIDE AIR TEMPERATURE
+MEANS OF DISPLAYING OUTSIDE AIR TEMPERATURE

-- (a) The means of displaying outside air temperature should be calibrated in degrees Celsius. - (b) The means of displaying outside air temperature may be an air temperature indicator that provides indications that are convertible to outside air temperature.
+- (a) The means of displaying outside air temperature should be calibrated in degrees Celsius. - (b) In the case of helicopters with a maximum certified take-off mass (MCTOM) below 2 000 kg, calibration in degrees Fahrenheit is acceptable, when such unit is used in the AFM. - (c) The means of displaying outside air temperature may be an air temperature indicator that provides indications that are convertible to outside air temperature.

-AMC1 NCC.IDE.H.125(c) Operations under IFR - flight and navigational instruments and associated equipment
+AMC1 SPO.IDE.H.125(c) Operations under IFR - flight and navigational instruments and associated equipment